Final report for ONE19-337

 One of the outcomes of this grant is to produce instructional videos covering all aspects of goat artificial insemination (GAI).
 After the workshop the instructors were to update and improve their presentations and record them on Zoom.
 Then we planned to insert clips from the actual workshop and add a beginning and ending, credits, and music.
 About the time we were getting to do all this, the pandemic hit and most of us had to adapt to teaching on-line and working in unusual circumstances.

-After asking for a six month extension, we are finally making some progress.
-This fall we managed to get most of the lectures recorded (last one is scheduled) and have looked at all the video clips.
+After asking for a six month extension, we finally made some progress.
+Fall of 2020 we managed to get most of the lectures recorded and have looked at all the video clips.
 We are assembling the notes for the videographers and working on the opening slides.
 If we can get the last recording done and sent to the videographers, they said they would have time to work on it at the end of January.
 After it goes to the videographers there will be some back and forth, voice overs, cleaning up and adding color and music.
-The finished products will be put on You Tube and the links shared at our Extension Webpages and NESARE.
+The finished products are posted at the CCE St. Lawrence You Tube Channel and will be posted on the Cornell University Goat websites and the University of Maine website.

 The Goat AI Workshop was successful beyond our expectations.
 Evaluations were very good.
 The challenge was arranging the three parts of the program at the same time - the people part, the goat part and the video part.
 The people part became more of a challenge because instead of the planned 15 participants we let in 40.
 Meals, seating, and doing the hands-on parts took a lot of cooperation from many different people and a good facility.
 The goat part required farmers to bring goats with them, have all the does synchronized perfectly for the day of the workshop and extra handling equipment.
 Twenty some goats all in heat at the same time in the same barn is a challenge in itself.
 We thought we were going to have to sleep in the barn to keep them all in their pens.